Neesay/EcosystemSimulator/README.md

 3. disease:
     - set number of steps til death
-    - set the probability of catching a desiese
+    - set the probability of catching a disease
     -